Accepting Applications for the MA Program on Campus

 - Students on campus may attend part-time or full-time, attending classes in the evenings.
 Each class meets one night per week.

 - Students in the distance education program join a part-time, online cohort and take two classes each term (including summers) for two years.
-Classes meet on weeknight evenings or on weekends.
+Classes meet on weeknight evenings.